emmanuelonah/react-multiselector/README.md

 #### Cloudflare Workers

 We'd _love_ for this to work in cloudflare workers.
-Unfortunately cloudflares have two limitations that prevent `mdx-bundler` from working in that
+Unfortunately cloudflares have two limitations that prevent `react-multis` from working in that
 environment:

 1. Workers can't run binaries. `bundleMDX` uses `esbuild` (a binary) to bundle